WeirongShao/ml-project/README.md

 Besides, we also establish a cnn neural network to achieve face classification just like that in lab8.
 We tried to modify the network by ourselves to achieve multi-classification.
 But the accuracy is too low.
 So, we only achieve binary classification.
 As for this part, the code and results show in”project.ipynb”

 Note: we don’t run this project on GPU, so our input shape is (64,64,3).
 After 10 epochs, val_acc is around 90%.
-      Our pictures are downloaded from lfw_funneled dataset.
+      Our pictures are downloaded from lfw_funneled dataset. as for this part， the code is from https://github.com/ageitgey/face_recognition/blob/master/examples/facerec_from_webcam_faster.py).